 “WHEN WILL THEY SLEEP!?!?”

 I distinctly recall practically weeping this desperate statement out loud to my fellow infant playgroup moms circa 1999.
-Bone tired, with eyeballs barely able to focus on the clasp of my nursing bra, I remember the level of sheer exhaustion being so deep that I wondered if the lack of sleep would be the end of me one day!
+Bone tired, with eyeballs barely able to focus on the clasp of my nursing bra, I remember the sheer exhaustion being so deep that I wondered if the lack of sleep would end me one day!

 None of my babies and toddlers slept all night, and when they finally did, their wake-up times hovered somewhere between 5-6 a.m., seven days a week, for years!

-Remember when your newborn first slept a long stretch and you would tiptoe in there to see if they were still breathing?
-Yeah, with my first long slumbering teen I actually found myself doing that one day, because how on earth does one human sleep for 16 hours straight!?!
+Remember when your newborn first slept a long stretch, and you would tiptoe in there to see if they were still breathing?
+Yeah, with my first long slumbering teen, I found myself doing that one day because how on earth does one human sleep for 16 hours straight!?!

 With him, I also became ridiculously rage-y when he slept deep into the afternoons.
 I was furious that he seemingly had put the entire household on his nocturnal schedule.
 For example, if I wanted everyone to eat dinner together, that meant moving our normal dining time from around 6 p.m. to 9 p.m.

 My kitchen slowly turned into an all-night diner, with blenders whizzing and air fryers crackling well after midnight, so when I stumbled in for coffee at dawn, the place looked like raccoons had filmed an episode of Chopped.
 To say those selfish, marathon-sleeping teenagers made me a wee bit angry was an understatement.